 Every PC enthusiast wants to keep their computer’s processor temperatures as low as possible.
-Well, this is absolutely necessary, as the CPU shouldn’t run too hot, as it will reduce its longevity.
-The stock CPU coolers that are bundled along with the processors available in the market today are sub-par and do not give you the best cooling performance.
+Well, this is absolutely necessary, as neither the CPU, nor the GPU, should run too hot, if you want to preserve their longevity.
+The stock CPU coolers that are bundled along with the processors available in the market today are usually sub-par and do not give you the best cooling performance.
 That’s exactly why most consumers prefer buying better aftermarket coolers for significant improvements in thermal performance.
 Likewise, the thermal paste that’s usually provided with these coolers are not even close to the best ones out there.

-Well, if you have no idea what a thermal paste is, it’s nothing but a thermally conductive compound, that’s usually applied between the CPU and cooler’s heatsink, in order to prevent air gaps and fasten up the heat transfer between CPU and the cooler.
-So, if you’re an enthusiast who wants the absolute best thermal performance out of your CPU, we highly recommend you to purchase a high quality thermal paste.
-There are plenty of them available in the market, and if you’re confused regarding which one to go for, here are the 8 best thermal paste for CPU you can buy:
+Well, if you have no idea what a thermal paste is, it’s nothing but a thermally conductive compound that’s usually applied between the processor (CPU or GPU) and cooler’s heatsink, in order to prevent air gaps and improve the heat transfer between the IC and the cooler.
+So, if you’re an enthusiast who wants the absolute best thermal performance out of your CPU and GPU, we highly recommend you to purchase a high quality thermal paste.
+There are plenty of them available in the market, and if you’re confused regarding which one to go for, here are the 12 best thermal paste for CPU and GPU you can buy.

-Best Thermal Pastes/Compounds for CPU
+Best Thermal Pastes/Compounds for CPU and GPU in 2022

 1. Thermal Grizzly Kryonaut Thermal Grease Paste

 If you’re planning to push your CPU to its limits by overclocking, the Thermal Grizzly Kryonaut thermal paste sits right at the top in terms of the cooling performance it has to offer.
-Due to its thermal conductivity of 12.5 W/mk, which is pretty high for a grease-based compound, it’s able to deliver maximum heat transfer between your CPU and cooler.
+Due to its thermal conductivity of 12.5 W/mK, which is pretty high for a grease-based compound, it’s able to deliver maximum heat transfer between your CPU and cooler.
 This thermal paste uses a special structure which halts the drying out process at temperatures of up to 80° Celsius.
 The Kryonaut even manages to edge some of the most popular thermal compounds that are preferred by overclockers around the world.